Second-order integrals for systems in $E_2$ involving spin: Second-order superintegrability in

 where $\gamma_{4\nu}$, $\gamma_{5\nu}$, $\gamma_{6\nu}$ are constants and $(\nu, \xi) = (0,1)$.
 Introducing (\ref{fullf1}) and (\ref{fullg1}) into the determining equations, obtained by equating the coefficients of the lower-order terms to zero in the commutativity equation, we obtain compatibility conditions for $\mathcal{F}_{3\nu}$ ($\nu = 0,1$)

-Since we have a rotationally invariant $V_0$, the last parenthesis in equation (\ref{combatibilityMo}) should vanish identically, which implies $\gamma_2=0$.
+The invariance of potential implies that the term inside the last parenthesis in equation (\ref{combatibilityMo}) should be a constant, and from its form we see that it can only be the constant 0, which implies $\gamma_2=0$.
 After setting $\gamma_2=0$, $V_0$ can be obtained from (\ref{combatibilityMo}).
-However, setting $\gamma_2=0$ in (\ref{case1v1}) and considering (\ref{sectranspotsy}) we see that we can annul the constant $\gamma_1$ by a gauge transformation.
+However, setting $\gamma_2=0$ in (\ref{case1v1}) and considering (\ref{sectranspotsy}) we see that we can cancel the constant $\gamma_1$ by a gauge transformation.
 Hence, again we have a constant spin-orbit interaction potential.

 {\bf Case II:} For this case equations (\ref{sec2det1}) and (\ref{sec2det2}) together with (\ref{sec2det3}) imply the following forms of $\mathcal{F}_{1\nu}$ and $\mathcal{F}_{2\nu}$ ($\nu = 0,1$),

 where $\chi_{4\nu}$, $\chi_{5\nu}$, $\chi_{6\nu}$ are constants and $(\nu, \xi) = (0,1)$.
 Introducing (\ref{full2g1}) into the determining equations, obtained by equating the coefficients of the lower-order terms to zero in the commutativity equation, we obtain compatibility conditions for $\mathcal{F}_{3\nu}$ ($\nu = 0,1$)